 - Levels (Of Compliance)

 - What Is SANAS?

 - What To Look For In A B-BBEE Partner

 What is Black Economic empowerment (BEE)

-Black Economic Empowerment (BBE) is a government initiative aimed at increasing equity and uplifting black business owners, stakeholders and employees.
-BEE is referred to by the ANC as ‘positive discrimination’.
+Black Economic Empowerment (BEE) is a government initiative aimed at increasing equity and uplifting black business owners, stakeholders and employees.
+The government refers to BEE as ‘positive discrimination’.